FIN-006: Insurance Coverage

 When an employee of the University is driving his or her personal vehicle on University business, the State’s automobile insurance plan applies only after the limits of liability on the employee’s personal auto policy have been exhausted.
 The State policy, however, does not apply toward physical damage to personal vehicles.
 Individuals should have physical damage coverage, such as comprehensive and collision, on their personal vehicles if they want insurance protection for damages they may incur.

-When an employee of the University is driving a rental vehicle on University business, the State’s automobile insurance coverage applies as primary coverage, unless the rental agency’s liability coverage is applicable.
-For physical damage, rental vehicles are covered through a combination of self-insurance and the State’s LeaseCare program.
-The department having responsibility for the vehicle must pay the first $1,000 of loss for each claim.
-Procurement & Diversity Supplier Services may have contractual arrangements with rental agencies that include coverage for physical damage to the rental vehicle with no departmental deductible.
-Use of credit cards providing coverage for damages to rental vehicles, such as the University travel and purchasing cards, when used to book and pay for vehicle rentals is a potential source of coverage for rental vehicle damage including the $1,000 departmental deductible.
-However, use of a credit card to pay for damage to a rental vehicle will jeopardize coverage through the State or University's coverage programs.
+When an employee of the University is driving a rental vehicle on University business, the University’s automobile insurance coverage applies as primary coverage, unless the rental agency’s liability coverage is applicable.
+For physical damage, a rental vehicle is covered through a combination of self-insurance and a contracted vendor's Collision Damage Waiver.
+The department having responsibility for the vehicle must pay the first $1,000 of loss for each claim under the University's self-insurance program.
+Use of a credit card providing coverage for damage to a rental vehicle, such as the University Travel and Expense Card, when used to book and pay for a vehicle rental is a potential source of coverage for rental vehicle damage including the $1,000 departmental deductible.
+However, use of a credit card to pay for damage to a rental vehicle will jeopardize coverage through the University's program.

 If an accident occurs in a rental car, immediately call the police, the rental agency and OPLRM.
-An Auto Loss Notice should be delivered to the OPLRM one of the following ways: faxed to (434) 982-2635, hand-delivered to 2400 Old Ivy Rd.
-Suite 181, or emailed to ORM-FRM@virginia.edu.
+An Auto Loss Notice must be provided to the OPLRM one of the following ways: faxed to (434) 982-2635, hand-delivered to 1001 Emmett Street North, Charlottesville, VA 22904, or emailed to ORM-FRM@virginia.edu.
 Contact OPLRM with coverage concerns when renting vehicles or driving state vehicles in a foreign country.

 Health care professionals, residents, house staff and health care professional students are provided medical malpractice coverage for those acts or omissions arising out of the course of their employment or authorization on behalf of the University.
 Coverage is provided up to the malpractice cap in Virginia.
 Per the Virginia Code (Section 8.01-581.15), the medical malpractice cap on July 1, 2014 increased to $2,150,000.
 The malpractice cap will increase annually on July 1, by $50,000 in accordance with this statute.
 Coverage is not provided for non-University activities, nor is coverage provided to medical faculty who are eligible to bill for services through the University Physicians Group.

 Report all medical incidents or potential malpractice claims arising out of Medical Center Operations immediately to Medical Center Risk Management.
-[See Medical Center Risk Management for further information for reporting such incidents).
+[Contact Medical Center Risk Management at 434-924-5595 for further information for reporting such incidents).

 Workers’ compensation coverage provides employees with statutory protection in accordance with the Virginia Workers Compensation Act for employees’ injuries arising out of the course of their employment.
 The Department of Human Resources administers the program and questions should be directed to that department’s Benefits Office.
 Questions regarding workers’ compensation for employees in the Medical Center should be directed to Medical Center Employee Relations.